apache/mesos/docs/monitoring.md

 # Mesos Observability Metrics

-This document describes the observability metrics provided by Mesos master and slave nodes.
+This document describes the observability metrics provided by Mesos master and agent nodes.
 This document also provides some initial guidance on which metrics you should monitor to detect abnormal situations in your cluster.

 ## Overview

-Mesos master and slave nodes report a set of statistics and metrics that enable you to  monitor resource usage and detect abnormal situations early.
-The information reported by Mesos includes details about available resources, used resources, registered frameworks, active slaves, and task state.
+Mesos master and agent nodes report a set of statistics and metrics that enable you to  monitor resource usage and detect abnormal situations early.
+The information reported by Mesos includes details about available resources, used resources, registered frameworks, active agents, and task state.
 You can use this information to create automated alerts and to plot different metrics over time inside a monitoring dashboard.